Integrable spin chains and the Clifford group: Integrable models

 We now turn to free models.
 In this section we introduce a standard spin chain that can be analysed by transforming to a free-fermion model.
 Then we point out a construction, using Clifford group transformations, of further spin chain Hamiltonians that can be solved by free fermions.

-Now, focusing on translation invariant spin-$\sfrac{1}{2}$ chains, if we can find a transformation into fermionic modes such that the resulting Hamiltonian is quadratic, then this is a free-fermion chain\footnote{There are examples of chains that are free-fermion but do not seem to have this quadratic form---for discussion see \cite{Fendley2019,Elman2020}.} \cite{Lieb1961}.
+Now, focusing on translation invariant spin-$\sfrac{1}{2}$ chains, if we can find a transformation into fermionic modes such that the resulting Hamiltonian is quadratic, then this is a free-fermion chain\footnote{There are examples of chains that are free-fermion but cannot be solved by a Jordan-Wigner transformation---for discussion see \cite{Fendley2019,Elman21}.} \cite{Lieb1961}.
 An example is the Ising model and the Jordan-Wigner transformation takes us to a quadratic fermion model.
 In particular, define